Is there a comma before but?

 You need to decide whether to insert a comma or not with but.

-But it is very easy to make the correct decision.
+But it is really simple to make the correct decision.
 It will depend on the structure of your complete sentences.

-There are two basic rules to follow for the use of a comma before but.
+There are two basic and simple rules to follow for the use of a comma before but.

-1. You put a comma before but when the two halves of your sentence can stand alone.
+1. You place a comma before but when the two halves of your sentence can stand alone.

-2. You omit the comma when the two sentence halves can’t stand alone.
+2. You omit the comma before but when the two sentence halves can’t stand alone.